MScDS2023/AML2024-Project/README.md

 ![Over-represented topcis](images/overrepresented.png)

 In other words, our Fake News classifier is merely only a *is this a Reuters article?* classifier.
-Particularities in the Reuters style guide, e.g. how they attribute quotes, end up being highly important for the classification.
 Another problem is how the Fake News articles have been classified as Fake.
-Articles were not fact-checked separately, but only were flagged as Fake if they came from a news website which is not trust-worthy.
+Articles were not fact-checked seperately, but only were flagged as Fake if they came from a news website which is not trust-worthy.
 In other words, the articles can be completely truthful, but if they came from an untrusted source, then the article is labelled as Fake.

-✅ Names of all involved team members
-✅ Central problem, domain, data characteristics
-✅ Central method: chosen architecture and training mechanisms, with a brief justification if non-standard
-✅ Key experiments & results: present and explain results, e.g. in simple accuracy tables over error graphs up to visualisations of representations and/or edge cases – keep it crisp
-✅ Discussion: summarise the most important results and lessons learned (what is good, what can be improved)